 People convicted of domestic abuse in New York will now have to turn over all firearms, not just handguns.
 A statement from New York Gov. Andrew Cuomo in March said the legislation amends state law passed after the Sandy Hook killings that previously prohibited domestic abusers from owning pistols and revolvers.

 The changes in the law included adding a list of serious misdemeanors.

 Cuomo said the state wants its laws to prevent dangerous people from getting weapons.

-Raimondo is part of a coalition to combat gun violence
+Raimondo is part of a coalition of Democratic governors from the Northeast formed to combat gun violence in Parkland’s aftermath.

 Residents will be permitted to keep larger-capacity magazines they already own.

 Scott, a Republican who called himself a Second Amendment supporter, signed the bill in April.

 The legislation makes exceptions for law enforcement and the military and those who have taken gun safety courses.
 The bill was opposed by gun rights supporters who held a large protest in Montpelier in which they handed out free rifle magazines, capable of holding 30 rounds of ammunition.

 Bump stocks will be illegal in Washington state, starting in July 2019.
 From that date, police will be able to seize them.